 For first timers however, I would advise starting with the absolute cheapest (reputable) option available.
 You may very well go through several rolls before you have the settings tuned as desired.
 In my case, I wasted an entire spool when creating a set of functional parts, only to later find they were as brittle as potato chips, splitting into pieces under very little pressure.

 Since PLA is often the first material every new maker uses, most will be familiar with using a sheet of notebook paper to space the nozzle from the bed.
 PLA essentially needs to be smushed into the build plate, where a very small gap is required for optimal extrusion.

-PETG on the other hand works best with a distance between the nozzle and bed, where the extrusion lays down much like squeezing toothpaste.
-If the nozzle is too close to the bed, it won’t extrude properly and may cause the filament feed gear to jam.
-Spaced too far and the filament won’t properly adhere to the build plate.
-Using the same approach for leveling as PLA, substitute the thin notebook paper with a thicker sheet such as an index card or your ex’s wedding invitation.
+PETG on the other hand works best with a slight gap between the nozzle and bed.
+If the nozzle is too close, it won't flow properly and may cause the extruder to jam.
+However, if it's too far, the filament won't stick to the heated bed.

 Nozzle Temperature: 240C - 260C